godwokenrises/godwoken-doc/docs/intro.md

     <br />
     ```

-7. Set Gas Limit Higher.
+7. Set gas limit higher.

    Godwoken Testnet requires a higher gas limit to be set for transactions.